numpy/numpy/doc/source/reference/simd/build-options.rst

 that target certain CPU features:

 - ``cpu-baseline``: minimal set of required CPU features.
-   Default value is ``min`` which provides the minimum CPU features that can safely run on a wide range of platforms within the processor family.
+   Default value is ``min`` which provides the minimum CPU features that are considered by NumPy to safely run on a wide range of platforms within the processor family.

    .. note::